Cranch-fur/Green-Luma/README.md

 Yes.

 # How to update GreenLuma.dll?
 Latest files are always published at [CS.RIN forum](https://cs.rin.ru/forum/viewtopic.php?f=29&t=103709).
-Download latest x64 GreenLuma .dll, rename it to "GreenLuma.dll" and place near the GUI executable.
+Download latest x64 GreenLuma and rename it to "GreenLuma.dll", place near the GUI executable.